 Formally beginning with the Opening Day boat parade in May and climaxing in the 10-day-long Bay Cruise in late summer, SYC stages a cruise virtually each month, often to another yacht club or another marina.
 Some cruises have themes but many are just opportunities to be on the water and eat and drink with friends.
 The annual 4S Cruise, over 60 years old, brings together members of four river-delta yacht clubs.

-Naturally, just as SYC cruises to other clubs, so do flotillas from other clubs congregate in our marina from time to time, especially during the Sacramento Jazz Jubilee.
+Naturally, just as SYC cruises to other clubs, so do flotillas from other clubs congregate in our marina from time to time.

 The most obvious benefits of belonging to the Sacramento Yacht Club are participating and enjoying the club atmosphere, and the privilege of docking one’s boat in the region’s finest marina and use of SYC facilities.